 9. Try a CashBack Credit Card

 Instead of spending money from your checking account each month, put your monthly expenses on a Credit Card that earns cash back!
 You’ll earn back money for every dollar you spend, which can add up throughout the course of the months (or years) you are engaged.

 How do you find the best cash-back credit card?
 Check out CashFreely!

 What to do with all the money you’ve saved

-Take the monies you’ve saved by cutting back on your expenses and have them auto draft into a bank account.
+Take the monies you’ve saved by lowering your expenses and have them auto-draft into a bank account.
 We’ve talked before about how much we love Capital One 360 for setting up automatic savings plans — it’s a great way to set it and forget it so you’re sure to stash away some cash each month.

 Just remember, the areas where you are finding less expensive alternatives in order to reduce your personal spending will free up funds to put towards the areas of your wedding you care about.
 Take the funds you saved and put them towards your dream wedding dress, splurge on a fun photobooth for your guests, or book the wedding venue of your dreams.
 No matter what you choose, the sacrifices made in your personal spending will not only make those splurges possible but also that much sweeter!